Contents

 • Modify the HTTP health-check probe to respond to 200 status code instead of 301,

-• Update db properties, setting the host to mysql.default.svc.cluster.local and adjusting user credentials accordingly
+• Update db properties, setting the host to mariadb.default.svc.cluster.local and adjusting user credentials accordingly

 • Enable ingress mode by setting the service host to mautic.local